zzzprojects/docs/entityframeworkcore.com/pages/querying-data/querying-data-raw-sql-queries.md

 ### Limitations

-In Entity Framework Core there are some limitaions, so make sure you know them when using raw SQL queries.
+In Entity Framework Core there are some limitations, so make sure you know them when using raw SQL queries.

  - The SQL query specified in `FromSql()` method must return data for all properties of the entity type.
  - The column names in the result set must match the column names that properties are mapped to.